virginiemarques/GAPeDNA/README.md

-# Source code for GAPeDNA
+# Source code for GAPeDNA - access it online [here](https://shiny.cefe.cnrs.fr/GAPeDNA/).

 This repo presents the source code of our web-app interface GAPeDNA, investigating database gaps in eDNA metabarcoding primers.
 The online access to the app is [here](https://shiny.cefe.cnrs.fr/GAPeDNA/).
 If you notice the link to be broken, please file an issue here.
 The most probable reason is an ungoing server maintenance, unlikely to last for more than a couple days.